 The Importance of Diriyah

 In the heart of The Arabian Peninsula, Diriyah became a destination for trade, culture, knowledge, communication, and economic exchange.
-Diriyah was also a hub for trade and pilgrimage routes to different regions and a vital link between Asia, Europe, and Africa.
+Diriyah was also a hub for trade and pilgrimage routes to different regions.
 Despite the complex desert environment, Diriyah became an oasis for the model society, and this provided it with peace, prosperity and the vision of the state based on sublime principles have given it a prominent political, economic, military, and religious place in the region, until it became a beacon of knowledge and education.